 |5||C / B|

 |1||G / F|

-These grades will be extended to other subjects in 2018 and 2019.
+These grades were extended to other subjects in 2018 and 2019.

-GCSE options will also become more "linear", with more focus on the exams themselves rather than ongoing coursework.
-Students will only be able to take exam resits in English and maths.
+GCSE options have also become more "linear", with more focus on the exams themselves rather than ongoing coursework.
+Students can only be take exam resits in English and maths.

 How should I choose my GCSE subjects?